Dictionary

 age of attraction (AOA)

-The collection of ages (and genders) of kids to whom a MAP is attracted.
+The collection of ages (and genders) of kids to whom someone is attracted.

 C